Travel by Bus from Chincheros to Lima

-Why book Chincheros to Lima bus with redBus?
+Why book a Chincheros to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chincheros to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chincheros to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Chincheros could go back to 5000 years ago, when the first human groups of the region discovered the great potential that the territory had for the agricultural labors.
 Its sedentary culture soon made them develop technologies to strengthen the agriculture and increase the food production.
 With the passage of time, the region was settled by different cultures inhabitants, although just one of them dominated a big part of the territory.
 The Chancas were this culture, achieving the position as the biggest opponent of the Inca Empire expansion.
 The warlike history of the Pre-hispanic andean world takes the Chancas and Incas as the main examples since they were confronted for a long period of time, between the 13th and 15th centuries, due to the total control of the region.
 The conflicts left at the end 22000 chancas and 8000 incas casualties on the battle, being the winner at the end the powerful inca empire.
 Despite the defeat of the chancas, you can still appreciate their legacy on the archaeological remains and the architectural complexes that we find in Chincheros and surroundings.